Don’t blow your holiday budget on your mobile bill

 There are some pricier contracts that include this, though you’re likely overpaying if you’re on one of these.

-You can also choose Roam Abroad as one of your monthly Smart Benefits or pay £15 a month.
+You can also choose the Roam Abroad Pass as an Inclusive Extra or pay £25 a month.
 This offers roaming in the EU and a handful of worldwide countries (USA, Canada, Mexico, Australia and New Zealand).
-Be careful if you pay as it’s a rolling contract, so cancel it when you get home.
+This is a 30-day rolling contract, so be careful to cancel it when you get home.

 Three – ended May 2022

-This is the one I’m really frustrated about as it was a huge money saver when travelling outside Europe.
-But on 23 May 2022, this Go Roam benefit ended for anyone who took out a contract or renewed a contract after 1 October 2021.
+This used to be huge money saver when travelling outside Europe.
+But on 23 May 2022, this Go Roam benefit ended for anyone who took out a new contract or renewed a contract after 1 October 2021.

-However, older customers (which included me) may have found they were forced to move off their old tariff, losing the Go Roam benefit.
-I ditched the network and moved to O2.
+However, older customers were forced to move from their old tariff, losing the Go Roam benefit.

-If you stick with Three, you can pay £2 a day in Europe, or £5 a day for the rest of the world to use your existing allowances.
-There’s also a £5 a day Data passport which offers unlimited data abroad.
+Now Three offers roaming for £2 a day in Europe, or £5 a day for the rest of the world to use your existing allowances.
+There’s also a £5 a day Data Passport which offers unlimited data abroad.

-Alternatively, Three’s Pay-as-you-go Three SIMs will continue to offer Go Roam.
-So it could be you pick up one of these when you go abroad and switch it over for most usage.
-Obviously it’ll be a temporary different number, so you won’t be receiving usual calls and texts.
+Alternatively, Three’s Pay-as-you-go Three SIMs can still get Go Roam.
+So, you could pick up one of these when you go abroad and switch it over for most usage.
+You’ll temporarily have a different number, so you won’t get your usual calls and texts.

 Other networks